 So Why Should it Concern Us

-Vaccinations are thought to sometimes over stimulate the immune system, causing it to malfunction.
+Vaccinations are believed to over stimulate the immune system, causing it to malfunction.

 They are contraindicated for dogs with already suppressed immune systems.
 Modified live Vaccine (MLVs) have the potential to revert to the virulent form of the disease.
 Also indicated are the following: